 Getting enough fiber is important for your health.

-For one, it can reduce constipation and help with weight loss and maintenance.
+For one, it can reduce constipation and help with weight loss and maintaining that weight loss (

-This may be because some types of fiber are prebiotic, meaning they promote healthy gut bacteria — and may be beneficial for digestive health (
+Furthermore, some types of fiber are prebiotic — meaning they promote healthy gut bacteria — and may be beneficial for digestive health (

 Yet most people aren’t getting enough fiber.

-Americans average only around 16 grams of fiber per day, which is about half of the recommended amount (1).
+Americans average only around 16 grams of fiber per day, which is less than the recommended amount (1).

 Here are 16 ways you can add more fiber to your diet.